openedx/xblock-drag-and-drop-v2/README.md

 You can select any number of zones for an item to belong to using the checkboxes; all zones defined in the previous step are available.
-You can leave none of the checkboxes checked in order to create a "decoy" item that doesn't belong to any zone.
+You can leave all of the checkboxes unchecked in order to create a "decoy" item that doesn't belong to any zone.

 You can define an arbitrary number of drag items, each of which may